NdjPoye/cpp-docs.fr-fr/docs/parallel/concrt/reference/join-class.md

  Pointeur vers le bloc source qui transmet le message.

 ### <a name="return-value"></a>Valeur de retour
- A [message_status](concurrency-namespace-enums.md) indication de ce que la cible a décidé de faire avec ce message.
+ A [message_status](concurrency-namespace-enums.md) indication de ce que la cible décidé de faire avec le message.

 ##  <a name="propagate_to_any_targets"></a>propagate_to_any_targets